 Etoro – Wolrd’s best copy trading service

-eToro is an online broker which was founded in 2006 and offers CFDs and Copy Trading, with a head office based in Cyprus and the UK. eToro offers traders two ways to trade: CFDs, Social Trading and eToro traders will need to make a minimum deposit of $200 and the platform can accommodate various levels of traders from beginner to expert.
+eToro is an online broker that was founded in 2006 and offers CFDs and Copy Trading, with a head office based in Cyprus and the UK. eToro offers traders two ways to trade: CFDs, Social Trading and eToro traders will need to make a minimum deposit of $200 and the platform can accommodate various levels of traders from beginner to expert.

 eToro is supervised by the Financial Conduct Authority (FCA), Cyprus Securities and Exchange Commission (CySEC) regulatory bodies and has been in operation for over 14 years.